Ironman2314532/Robot-Teleoperation-with-Augmented-Reality-Virtual-Surrogates/README.md

 _My Bad, I forgot to show you what each controls on the GamePad does!_

 ![Controller Instruction](/Resources/Screenshots/Controller%20Guide.png)

+_Yes this Handmade thing does not look too professional but I got my new **Samsung Galaxy Tab S8 Ultra** So I am flaunting it and not hiding the fact that I was too lazy to make the guide in a professional software like Adobe Illustrator_

 # Interested in Editing the project for your own use?